Page 1:Step 1: Define A Purpose And Choose A Case

 Local stores live and die by word of mouth, and will normally try to settle disputes amicably.
 Larger chain stores will generally try to dodge the bullet, though it might take a while for you to reach a satisfactory outcome.

 Online merchants need to keep the majority of customers happy, but a minority can fall through the cracks.
-Many price comparison engines—such as Google Shopping and Amazon—have rating systems linked to viewable buyer comments.
+Many price comparison engines such as Google Shopping and Amazon have rating systems, which link to buyer reviews.

 Auction sites are a great place to find discontinued hardware, but final selling prices on newer parts often exceed those of larger discount sites.
 Manufacturer warranties may not apply (especially to gray-market parts) and seller warranties are only as good as the seller's word.
-Be careful, though, and learn from my personal experience.
-I found a seller who had spent more than three years building his reputation as a power seller, and had a favorable rating of over 99%.
-His "retirement" plan, apparently, was to advertise items he didn't own during his final month of sales, and he was able to abscond with a six-figure salary of ill-gotten gains, a few hundred dollars of which were mine.
-It has become more difficult to succeed at these scams in recent times, as payment companies with buyer protection will now track down criminals who've cost them insurance money.
-Yet, we still hear of sellers sending a box full of rocks or paper to prove shipment.
-Unless the seller has a history of doing this, it's your word against his concerning what actually arrived.
-Auction sites become a reasonable option whenever the benefits substantially outweigh the risks.
-Just be sure that you take all necessary precautions, and are prepared for any hardships that might come in spite of your caution.
+Be careful, though, and learn from one of our editors’ personal experience.
+He found a seller who had spent more than three years building his reputation as a power seller, and had a favorable rating of over 99%.
+This individual’s "retirement" plan, apparently, was to advertise items he didn't own during his final month of sales, and he was able to abscond with a six-figure salary of ill-gotten gains, including a few hundred dollars of our editors’ hard-earned cash.
+Thankfully, it has become more difficult to succeed at these scams, and payment companies with buyer protection policies will now track down criminals who've cost them insurance money.

-Human interface components like keyboards, mice, and game controllers are so dependent on individual ergonomics that it's always best to try a few before making a purchase.
-Large retail chains may provide an adequate selection of parts to try out, but some buyers use these stores to "window shop" before placing an online order.
+Furthermore, peripherals such as keyboards, mice, and game controllers are so dependent on individual ergonomics that it's usually best to try a few before making a purchase.
+Large retail chains may provide an adequate selection of parts to try out, but many buyers use these stores to "window shop" before placing an online order.

 - Step 4: Select A Motherboard